English

 Matrix Calculus for Neural Networks: Deriving the MSE Gradient

-Matrix calculus in deep learning is not about making notation look difficult.
-It is a way to verify tensor shapes, gradient directions, and code.
-Once you can derive the gradient of y_hat = Wx + b, backpropagation, convolution, and attention become much easier to debug.
+Matrix calculus in deep learning is often perceived as an abstract academic exercise, but it is fundamentally a practical tool.
+It is not about making notation look difficult; it is a rigorous method to verify tensor shapes, align gradient directions, and validate code correctness.
+Once you can confidently derive and implement the gradient of a simple linear layer y_hat = Wx + b, complex architectures like backpropagation, convolutional layers, and attention mechanisms become significantly more tractable and much easier to debug.

 y_hat = W x + b